Foreign keys explained

 Foreign keys are a key component to our Visual SQL.
-Without them, you won’t be able to pull data from multiple tables in a single dataset.
+Without them, you won’t be able to pull data from multiple tables from the same data source in a single query.
 We use foreign keys to automatically determine how tables should be joined, enabling seamless blending of data across tables.

 There are two ways to add foreign keys in Chartio:

 To highlight the two methods, we’ll use an example of joining the Activity and User tables in the SaaS Company Demo Data data source.

 Foreign keys in the Schema tab

 Without setting up foreign keys, we’d need to create separate queries—one for the Activity table and another for the Users table—then join those queries together.
 In Chartio, setting up foreign keys enables you to use both these tables in a single query when using Visual Mode, auto-generating the join in the backend so you don’t have to do it manually.
 To accomplish this, we need to add a foreign key between the two tables to tell Chartio how to join them together.
 We’ll join the User ID column in the Users table to the User ID column in the Activity table.

 We’ll navigate to our data source’s Schema page by clicking Data from the top navigation bar, selecting our data source, then going to the Schema tab.

 First, expand the Activity table to view all its columns then click the User ID column to edit it.